Best Instant Pot Baked Beans – Dry or Canned

 • Bake until the bacon is deep golden-brown and crispy, 15 to 20 minutes.
 Begin checking around 12 minutes to monitor how quickly the bacon is cooking.

 • Remove from oven and set aside.
-When cooled chop into 1-inch pieces.
+When cooled, chop into 1-inch pieces.

 Cook dry beans:

-• Add dry beans, salt pepper, and 8 cups of liquid to the Pressure Cooker.
-Cover and make sure the valve points to Sealed.
-Cook on High Pressure for 25 minutes followed by a 20-25 minutes Natural Pressure Release.
+• Add dry beans, salt, pepper, and 8 cups of liquid to the pressure cooker.
+Cover and ensure the valve points to Sealed.
+Cook on high pressure for 25 minutes, followed by a natural pressure release of 20-25 minutes.

 • Release manually the remaining pressure and carefully remove the lid.